 On 18 August 1996 one was encountered on the trail between Valle Colorado and Santa Ana, at c.3,300-3,400 m (JMB, AB and GB) on a slope of high Andean grassland, in an area crossed by a narrow stream with stands of dense 'chilcas' (Baccharis).
 On humid ground by the stream there were dense patches of a single-leaved clover.
-The species was unsuccesfully searched for along lower parts of the trail, in different habitat which appeared more suitable for the species (ie. light Polylepis woodlands mixed with humid ravines of dense shrubs and open Alnus woodland).
-It was relatively tame, although it stayed in cover.
-It eventually fed on the ground on the above-mentioned clovers, delivering a faint, high-pitched pritch call, reminiscent of a Phrygilus.
+The bird was relatively tame, although it stayed in cover.
+It eventually fed on the ground on the above-mentioned clovers, delivering a faint, high-pitched prítch call, reminiscent of a Phrygilus.
+The species was unsuccesfully searched for along lower parts of the trail, in different habitat which appeared more suitable (ie. light Polylepis woodlands mixed with humid ravines of dense shrubs and open Alnus woodland).
 A single was recorded in a Salix grove in Santa Ana by P. Rodríguez in August 1994 and it appears likely that a small population survives in this area.

 On 23 September 1997, an apparent family group of at least three birds was in a quebrada near San Martín, Salta (JMB, GP and MdS), where Pearman reported a pair.
 These were flushed from the ground, under dense shrubs near a stream where they were apparently feeding with Poospiza (Compsospiza) baeri.
-The general area consisted of an open grassy slope with patches of dense and tall Baccharis and Salix by the stream.
+The general area consisted of an open grassy slope with patches of dense tall Baccharis and Salix by the stream.
 One Salix contained a large, thick cup-shaped nest in its finer branches, with birds being seen nearby; two of these appeared to be immature, being paler with a diffuse border between the plumbeous breast and the rest of the reddish underparts.

-On 26-27 September 1997, the same observers located at least three pairs between Santa Victoria and quebrada Sacha Runa, Salta at 2,500-2,900 m.
+On 26-27 September 1997, the same observers located at least three pairs between Santa Victoria and quebrada Sacha Runa, Salta, at 2,500-2,900 m.
 One was in hedgerows near a house within a patch of Salix, and the others were among the dense Baccharis shrub cover in the quebradas.
 Only once was a pair observed in association with Polylepis, a bird perched atop a tall tree in a small patch near a house, before flying to its mate in light Polylepis woodland on the opposite side of a wide quebrada.
-The birds in Salta were tape-recorded; the calls matching those described by Pearman.
+The birds in Salta were tape-recorded, the calls matching those described by Pearman.